moloewe-leuphana/moloewe-site/docs/04-user-examples/maps.md

 Same as in previous example, however, now we have a slider where we choose a height threshold.
 Buildings whose heights fall below this treshold are removed from the map.
 In addition, a bar chart next to the map shows the amount of remaining buildings grouped by roof shape.

-Note: After making a selection in the slider, the map must be refreshed (in the upper right corner of the map) to apply the changes.
+Note: After selecting a new value on the slider, the map must be refreshed (in the upper right corner of the map) to apply the changes.
 The same goes for the bar chart.

 ![mapbox_choro_slider_piechart_gif.gif](mapbox_choro_slider_piechart_gif.gif)